Spartacus (The Farm album): Related releases and events

-In 1991, a box set of Spartacus' three singles, plus "Stepping Stone" and "Mind" was released on 12-inch vinyl under the name Boxsetacus; a CD version followed in 1993.
-In January 1999, NME reported that Produce Records initiated a legal dispute again BMG Entertainment, claiming that "Macarena" (1993) by Los del Río had ripped off "Higher & Higher".
+In 1991, a box set of Spartacus' three singles, plus "Stepping Stone" and "Mind", was released on 12-inch vinyl under the name Boxsetacus; a CD version followed in 1993.
+In January 1999, NME reported that Produce Records initiated a legal dispute against BMG Entertainment, claiming that "Macarena" (1993) by Los del Río had copied from "Higher & Higher".
 The World Intellectual Property Organization later reported that BMG settled out of court on the matter.
-In May 2004, Edsel Records released Spartacus as double-CD edition, under the moniker Spartacus...
+In May 2004, Edsel Records released Spartacus as double-CD edition under the name Spartacus...
 Plus, which included B-sides and remixes.
-The Farm were originally scheduled to the band performed the album in its entirety on a UK tour in April and May 2012, but this was postponed to September and October 2012.
-Spartacus was then included in The Complete Studio Recordings 1983–2004 (2015) box set, which included all of the band's studio albums plus bonus discs of B-sides, remixes and radio sessions.
+The Farm were originally scheduled to perform the album in its entirety on a UK tour in April and May 2012, but the tour was postponed to September and October 2012.
+Spartacus was included in The Complete Studio Recordings 1983–2004 (2015) box set, alongside all of the band's studio albums plus bonus discs of B-sides, remixes and radio sessions.
 BMG Rights Management released an EP of "All Together Now" remixes to celebrate the song's 30th anniversary.
 In March 2021, BMG released a digital expanded edition of the album to celebrate its 30th anniversary.